 Urged by the desire to safeguard their position, improve it, or enhance its local validity, the Jewish communities raised demands for three main types of legislation: general privileges for all the Jews in the country or the Jews of a particular region; the reconfirmation of general or regional privileges; and communal privileges for a specific community and its satellites.
 These types of charters reflect an early modern legislative shift.
-Previously, communal privileges had largely beenlegislated as an extension of individual– as when the Cracow community was granted synagogue, after In the early modern period, in contrast, were subordinated to royal charters, general or regional.
-This pertained especially to those privileges addressing the security or legal status of the community as a whole, such as the 1549 Cracow charter.The different ways in which Jews attempted to obtain general and communal privileges included: direct appeal to the king by the community elders; petitioning the king through the senators; and appeals to other positions of power, such as assemblies or individual nobles.
+Previously, communal rights had often resulted from an extension of individual privileges – as when the Cracow community as a whole obtained de facto consent for a new synagogue after royal permission for its construction had been granted individually to Mosheh ben Yisra’el Isserles.
+In the early modern period, in contrast, communal privileges were derived from royal charters, general or regional.
+This pertained especially to those privileges addressing the security or legal status of the community as a whole, such as the 1549 Cracow charter.

+[ I hope it’s clearer now]..

+The different ways in which Jews attempted to obtain general and communal privileges included: direct appeal to the king by the community elders; petitioning the king through the senators; and appeals to other positions of power, such as assemblies or individual nobles.
 The first approach – a direct appeal to the king – required considerable resources.
 Because of the difficulty to approach the ruler, requests for a regional or general privilege and its confirmation were usually submitted not by the low-ranking leaders of an individual community, but by the chosen heads of districts.
 Those representatives tried to capitalize on different opportunities in order to request privileges, such as an invitation from the king regarding a separate issue, or the king’s attendance at the city of the main community.
 Access to the king was sometimes achieved via nobles of influence who were able to persuade the king to admit Jewish delegates for an audience.
 Although we do not have evidence on the matter, it is safe to assume that the Council of Four Lands, established during the second half of the 16th century as the highest rank of Jewish representation, was further able to mediate between the Jews and the king in raising legislative demands.
-Ultimately, direct petitions to the king were made during assembly, which gave the privilege dual legitimacy – royal and parliamentary.
+Ultimately, direct petitions to the king were made during the session of the Sejm, which gave the privilege dual legitimacy – royal and parliamentary.

 The second strategy, an indirect appeal to the king via senators or court figures without the presence of Jews, was the most common: “We, Stephen Bathory […] were requested by the counselors in the name of the Jews of our kingdom […].”
 Support from the senators or other high-ranking positions was attained primarily through benefits and gifts.
 This practice, the subject of vehement criticism on behalf of contemporary Catholic writers, paved the way for many a privilege:“[The Jews] spoil the judges with gifts, and the lords with enticements.”
-As the king’s status deteriorated, senators’ appeals were also presented during the general In order to obtain privileges, the Jews sought also to elicit the support of the assembly, among other means by appealing to specific delegates: “What is being told about the Jews: that whoever speaks in their favor has already collected their gift, and those who are against them, would like to.”
+Similar to direct petitions, senators’ appeals were presented during the general Sejm, a further mark of the king’s eroding status.

+In order to obtain privileges, the Jews sought also to elicit the support of the assembly, among other means by appealing to specific delegates: “What is being told about the Jews: that whoever speaks in their favor has already collected their gift, and those who are against them, would like to.”
 An alternative tactic was appealing to the local assemblies as a unified entity: “[The Jews] in the local assemblies and in the general assembly receive considerable support, more even than the clergy; they have a protector for their laws and rights.”